Minimum Sanctions for Violations of the University Alcohol and Drug Policies

 - Suspension from the University for at least one complete Fall or Spring semester following the suspension's effective date, including any intervening summer terms or inter-sessions.
 The Director of Student Accountability may elect for the suspension to take effect immediately or to take effect upon completion of the current semester or term.

 Removal and Deferral of Sanctions

-Any student disciplinary record is maintained in the Office of Student Accountability.
-Students who have received a Step 1 sanction of disciplinary reprimand may automatically have their Step 1 sanction removed.
+Student disciplinary records are maintained in the Office of Student Accountability.
+Students who have received a disciplinary reprimand may automatically have their disciplinary reprimand removed from their record.
 In order to be eligible to have the sanction removed, the student must meet the following criteria: